It seems that Amazon is squarely focused on TVs these days – and we don't just mean the Fire TV streaming stick.

-Amazon is all about TVs these days – and we’re not just talking about the Fire TV streaming stick either.
-The third-party Fire TV platform now comes built-in with sets by other manufacturers, including the Toshiba Fire TV announced earlier in the year.
-As of IFA 2019, though, that Fire TV family just got a lot bigger, including a new JVC Fire TV Edition set with a 4K panel and HDR (high dynamic range).
+Amazon's Fire TV platform now comes built-in with TV sets made by other brands, this includes the Toshiba Fire TV, which was announced last year.
+As of IFA 2019, the Fire TV family got a lot bigger and expanded to include a new JVC Fire TV Edition set with a 4K panel as well as HDR (high dynamic range).

-Multiple Fire TV-powered sets are being rolled out across the UK and Europe, of which the JVC Fire TV Edition is only one.
-However, given its low price (starting at £349, according to Amazon’s product page), and likely imminent release in the UK, we’ve put together our first impressions from seeing the JVC Fire TV Edition on display.
+Multiple Fire TV-enabled sets are being rolled out across the UK and Europe, of which the JVC Fire TV Edition is only one.
+However, given its low price – it starts at £349 – we’ve put together our first impressions from seeing the JVC Fire TV Edition on display.

 - First look: Anker Nebula Fire TV Edition soundbar